We've listed some of the most common questions below. If your question isn't listed, or if you would like more information, please contact us!

 Graduation and Employment:

 If you are an Engineering student, it is recommended that you declare after your freshman year, but before you reach 55 CTP.
-Engineering students wishing to choose a major in the areas of EE, CS-Eng., or CE should make an appointment to review the declaration requirements and discuss academic plans and interests.
+Engineering students wishing to choose a major in the areas of CE, CS-Eng, DS-Eng, or EE should make an appointment to review the declaration requirements and discuss academic plans and interests.
 The advisor will sign your declaration form and you will be officially declared.
 You MUST have your meeting with an advisor to officially declare.

 Once you declare, you will be automatically added to the departmental e-mail list.
 This list is used to disseminate information to students regarding registration deadlines, policy changes, job opportunities, scholarship competitions, and general departmental announcements.